Vida-1/reading-notes/readme.md

-# Code 201 Reading Notes
+# Reading Notes

-##### This site will store notes on the daily readings assigned in the software development course Coding 201.
+##### This site will store notes on the daily readings assigned in the software development program.